Another Chinese city goes into lockdown amid new COVID-19 threat

 Other provinces in China are reporting new confirmed or asymptomatic cases.
 Heilongjiang province reported 36 new asymptomatic cases in Wangkui county, which also went into lockdown on Monday.

+The cities of Yichun and Qiqihar in Heilongjiang on Tuesday reported one and seven new asymptomatic cases linked to Wangkui, respectively.

-Underscoring the risk of the spread, the city of Changchun - the capital of northeastern Jilin province - reported seven new asymptomatic patients on Jan.
+The city of Changchun - the capital of neighbouring Jilin province - reported seven new asymptomatic patients on Jan.
 11, four of whom had travelled from Wangkui recently.

 Residential compounds that these patients lived in were put into lockdown, preventing people and vehicles from leaving the premises.